-In rare cases, untreated Hughes syndrome can escalate if you have simultaneous clotting incidences throughout the body.
-This is called catastrophic antiphospholipid syndrome, and it can cause serious damage to your organs as well as death.
+In rare cases, untreated APS can escalate if you have simultaneous clotting incidences throughout the body.
+This is called catastrophic antiphospholipid syndrome.
+It can cause serious damage to your organs as well as death.

-Some people with Hughes syndrome don’t present the symptoms of blood clots and won’t require any treatment beyond aspirin to prevent the risk of clots developing.
+Some people with APS don’t present the symptoms of blood clots and won’t require any treatment beyond aspirin to prevent the risk of clots developing.

 Anticoagulant medications, like warfarin (Coumadin) may be prescribed, especially if you have a history of deep vein thrombosis.

-If you’re trying to carry a pregnancy to term and have Hughes syndrome, you may be prescribed a low-dose aspirin or a daily dose of the blood thinner heparin.
+If you’re trying to carry a pregnancy to term and have APS, you may be prescribed a low dose aspirin or a daily dose of the blood thinner heparin.
 Women with APS are 80% more likely to carry a baby to term if they’re diagnosed and start this type of treatment.

-If you’re diagnosed with Hughes syndrome, a healthy diet can reduce your risk of possible complications, like stroke.
+If you’re diagnosed with APS, a healthy diet can reduce your risk of possible complications, like stroke.

 If you’re treating APS with warfarin (Coumadin), be consistent with how much vitamin K you consume.
-Small amounts of vitamin K might not impact your treatment, regularly varying your intake of vitamin K can make your medication efficacy change dangerously.
-Broccoli, Brussels sprouts, garbanzo beans, and avocado are some of the foods that are high in vitamin K.
+Small amounts of vitamin K might not impact your treatment.
+But regularly varying your vitamin K intake can dangerously alter your medication’s efficacy.
+Spinach, kale, and broccoli are some foods that are high in vitamin K.

 Getting regular exercise can also be a part of managing your condition.
 Avoid smoking and maintain a healthy weight for your body type to keep your heart and veins strong and more resistant to damage.